-The last Thursday of every month 7pm At Savill Gardens, is the Runnymede Runners 5 mile Handicap for members or guests of members that are affiliated to another running club.
+The last Thursday of every month 7pm At Savill Gardens, is the Runnymede Runners 5 mile Handicap for members or guests of members.

 This is a free run, against the clock and refreshments are provided!

 Although only paid up members qualify for prizes: